jpgsloan/Tracks/README.md

 IMPORTANT CLASSES:

-Track - custom UIView for an individual Track.
-Contains code for recording audio, displaying relevant track data and waveforms, and track editing via long-press gesture recognizer.
+**Track** - custom UIView for an individual Track.
+Contains code for recording audio, displaying relevant track data and waveforms, and track edit mode via long-press gesture recognizer.

-ProjectViewController - custom UIViewController specific for an individual project.
+**ProjectViewController** - custom UIViewController specific for an individual project.
 Contains code for adding new tracks, displaying notes, adding track links.

-SelectProjectViewController - custom UIViewController for opening other projects or settings.
+**SelectProjectViewController** - custom UIViewController for opening other projects or settings.
 Contains code for adding new projects, tableView of projects, and settings.

-ProjectManagerViewController - custom UIViewController for facillitating transitions between SelectProjectVC and ProjectVC.
+**ProjectManagerViewController** - custom UIViewController for facillitating transitions between SelectProjectVC and ProjectVC.
 Contains code for ViewController containment, opening selectProjVC as sidebar and opening projects when selected.

-LinkManager - unimplemented.
+**LinkManager** - unimplemented.
 Facilitates adding, deleting, and editing track links.

-SimulTrackLink - unimplemented.
+**SimulTrackLink** - unimplemented.
 UIView that sits on top of n track nodes and plays all linked tracks simultaneously.

-SeqTrackLink - unimplemented.
+**SeqTrackLink** - unimplemented.
 UIView that sits on top of n track nodes and plays linked tracks sequentially.

-Example snapshot:
+**Example snapshot:**

 ![Alt text](/exampleSnapshot.png?raw=true)